Markusjsommer/TD2/notes.md

     - some non-housekeeping genes, esp short peptides (signaling, defense) are not found on homology searches
 - can try to properly predict things that have proteomic evidence -> data is frankly too noisy
     - try to address that in the paper, even if it doesn't work

+# todo
+[x] make alternative starts have M for complete ORFs (this is what is biologically correct), not 5' prime tho [x] implement the tsv file gene map thing
+[ ]

 # Links